camunda/camunda-docs/docs/components/concepts/access-control/user-groups.md

 description: "Control the level of access a user or group has to perform tasks in the system via user task access restrictions."
 ---

 User groups are a way to organize users in the system.
-They can be used to control the level of access a user or group has to perform tasks in the system via [user task restrictions](user-task-access-restrictions.md).
+Use them to manage access to user tasks via [user task restrictions](user-task-access-restrictions.md).

 ### Creating a group